Sellercw/Individual_project/README.md

-Project Discription can be found in the Wiki.
+Project Discription can be found in the Wiki,
-Source code is in videoGame2.imo
+Source code is in videogame2.imo